 The elderly man had fainted and suffered a seizure.
 Doctors in the MetroWest Medical Center emergency room were worried his symptoms might foreshadow a heart attack.
 So he was admitted to the hospital and placed on cardiac monitoring.

 The next morning, doctors’ suspicions proved true.
 A nurse found the patient without a pulse, slumped in a chair.

 The monitor’s crisis alarm should have sounded when his heart stopped.
 It didn’t, however, because the machine’s cables had slipped off the man’s chest nearly three hours earlier.
 That triggered a different, “leads-off’’ alarm, but someone silenced it without fixing the problem, and subsequent beeps were either not heard or ignored, according to a state Department of Public Health investigation.

 Similar scenarios have occurred repeatedly in hospitals across Massachusetts.
 Nurses can become desensitized to the constant blaring of monitor warnings, many of them false alarms - a phenomenon called alarm fatigue.

-Through public records requests, the Globe found 11 deaths in Massachusetts since 2005 linked to lack of response, or inadequate response, to alarms on cardiac monitors.
+Through public records requests, the Globe found at least 11 deaths in Massachusetts since 2005 linked specifically to lack of response, or inadequate response, to alarms on cardiac monitors in hospitals.
 At least three involved leads-off alarms - a lead is the sticky patch at the end of a monitor cable that adheres to a patient’s skin.
 Three involved alarms for a low battery or other malfunction that went unnoticed or were ignored.
-In many hospitals, leads-off and low-battery alarms are a lower priority, and the beeps sound further apart and are less shrill.
-In two cases, nurses didn’t respond to alarms signaling that the patient’s heart rate was deteriorating, a warning that would produce faster, more piercing beeps.